fritzprix/cdsl/README.md

 # cdsl
 	Data Structure library for C / C++.

 ## About
-	light-weight implementation of various data structures, including sigle / double linked list, binary search tree, some balanced tree (red-black tree, splay tree), binary heap.
+	simple C implementations of various data structures, including sigle / double linked list, binary search tree, some balanced tree (red-black tree, splay tree), binary heap.

 ## Note
-    Recursion is used for some of the balanced tree implementations to minimize the size of node type (no pointer to parent node is required). it's my design choice to use this in my own developed kernel where the kernel has fair amount of stack (order of a few killobytes) compared to the stack usage when handling 2,000,000 nodes in red-black tree. (it is 2kbytes at maximum in my 64 bit desktop) I think it's insignificant memory compared to modern computer with a few gigabytes of RAM.

-    all the trees in cdsl depends on recursion somehow because all of them inherits same base implementaion (base_tree) which depends on recursion.
+    all the tree implementations depends on recursion which is typically considered impractical due to its stack usage. however, many balanced tree keeps recursion depth in reasonable level so recursion can be practical for those types of data structures. for example, red black tree requires 2kbytes maximum when handling 2,000,000 nodes.

     trees heavily depends on recursion
     - splay tree (spltree)
     - red black tree (nrbtree)